 1st Light – Reflection and Remembering

-As part of Allhallowtide celebrations the city will host 1st Light, a series of events on 1st & 2nd of November, aimed at bringing people together in reflection to honour the dead.
+As part of Allhallowtide celebrations the city will host 1st Light, a series of events on 1st November, aimed at bringing people together in reflection to honour the dead.

 Allhallowtide or Hallowmas is the triduum of Western Christian observances to remember and honour the dead which includes All saints Eve (Hallowe’en), All Saints Day (All Hallows) and All Souls Day.